-Please click the links above to get latest information and updates on COVID-19 and our Virtual Services monthly activities
+Please click the link above to get latest information and updates on COVID-19

 To our Friends and Family:

 We would like to share the steps OPTIONS Family of Services has taken to address COVID-19 and is continuing to take as the virus and our community response evolves.
 We are committed to the health and safety of all the individuals we support and our employees.
 As you are aware, COVID-19 is a virus that spreads easily from person to person.
 Signs and symptoms include, fever, cough, shortness of breath, chills, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
 We now know that symptoms may appear 2-14 days after exposure to the virus and many people infected show a wide range of these symptoms ranging from mild to severe and some are asymptomatic.